What can we do to increase consumer spending?

 A Google research study yielded similar results, though in their study it only took 17 milliseconds for users to form a first impression — either positive or negative.

-This study also found that websites with low visual complexity and high prototypicality were more aesthetically appealing to consumers than otherwise.
+This study also found that websites with low visual complexity and high prototypicality were more aesthetically appealing to consumers.

 It’s also important to utilize personalized images.
 No one wants to see the same stock photos over and over.